asoonami/personal-user-manual/README.md

 ## My Blind Spots
 - Taking over without meaning to.
 - My dry sense of humor can feel snarky.
-You can say to me "that sounded snarky or disrespectful" and I will know I crossed the line.
 - I come across blunt when I am laser-focused on problem-solving.
 You can say to me "I don't think that's your intent but it hurts my feeling".

 ## My Pet Peeves